yggdrasil75/Gigagrid/README.md

         - Sampler=Euler, Steps=10, Seed=1
         - Sampler=Euler, Steps=10, Seed=2
     - So, things that take time to load, like `Model`, should be put near the top, so they don't have to be loaded repeatedly.
+- to skip, you can use skip as a dictionary or as a boolean. when a dictionary you can have "always" for a simple true/false, or "title" as a list of titles of axis values or "params" as a list of items that can be contained within any parameter to skip.

 --------------